sergiy79/codecombat/Windows-Development-Environment-Setup-Guide.md

 ###Opening up Git Bash

+Detail here how to open up Git Bash.

 ###Cloning the repository
 In your git bash, navigate to where you want to clone your repository (explain how to do this).
 ```git clone https://github.com/codecombat/codecombat```